 - Home Buyers planning on refinancing after a few years

-Difference Between ARM Versus Fixed Rate Mortgages
+Difference Between ARM Versus Fixed Rate

-Adjustable-rate mortgages, also known as ARM, is different than traditional fixed-rate mortgage loan programs.
+Adjustable-rate mortgages, also known as ARM, are different than traditional fixed-rate mortgage loan programs.
 The initial mortgage rates are not fixed for 15 or 30 years.
 ARM is fixed for an initial period then fluctuates every year based on the index after the initial fixed-rate period.

 Adjustable-rate mortgages have an initial fixed-rate period, such as the following: